-An examination of the website of the National Biodiversity Data Centre, revealed that there are records for the presence of one protected mammal species from the relevant 1km squares (O2227) of this proposed development site.
-This species is the hedgehog Erinaceus europaeus and this species is fully protected under the Irish Wildlife Acts.
-A custom polygon for the site revealed that this record does not pertain to the application site itself.
+An examination of the website of the National Biodiversity Data Centre, revealed that there are records for the presence of three protected mammal species from the relevant 1km square (O2326) of this proposed development site.
+These species include the red squirrel (Sciurus vulgaris), the pipistrelle (Pipistrellus pipistrellus sensu lato) and the hedgehog (Erinaceus europaeus).
+All these species are protected under the Irish Wildlife Acts.
+A custom polygon revealed that these records do not pertain to the application site itself.